liv-ac-uk/comp122/labs/exceptions/README.md

 Digging a bit deeper, there is a root class called `Exception` from which all other exception classes derive.
 We categorize `Exception` and its children into two categories: Runtime exceptions and Checked exceptions.
-TODO: This is not what I tell them in the lecture/video! (all exceptions are recoverable, `Error`s are not.)
-Runtime exceptions inherit from the `RuntimeException` class and are usually triggered by catastrophic errors from which the program should not recover.
+Runtime exceptions inherit from the `RuntimeException` class and are usually triggered by catastrophic events.
 Examples of this are the `NullPointerException` and `ArrayIndexOutOfBoundsException` which we will discuss in detail below.
-These errors are typically the result of programmer error.
+These exceptions are typically the result of programmer error, and while the program can recover from them, usually they should be thrown so that the program will halt.
+Because of this, Runtime Exceptions can be thrown by default.

 Checked exceptions are all other exception classes that don't inherit from `RuntimeException`.
 These exceptions are triggered by less catastrophic events from which the program potentially could recover.
 An example of these exceptions is the `IOException`, which can be triggered while reading/writing from files.
 Imagine an instance where we are reading data line by line from a file with thousands of lines.
 If one line is malformed, while the others are correct, we may wish to catch and log the error in the one malformed line while still processing the others.

-Beyond philosophical differences, a technical detail to note is that in order to throw a checked exception you must explicitly add the
-"`throws` (name of your Exception)" to the top of the function from which you are throwing.
-This is unnecessary for unchecked exceptions, as they can be thrown by default.
+Beyond the philosophical differences with Runtime Exceptions there is a technical difference.
+In order to throw a checked exception you must explicitly add the "`throws` (name of your Exception)" to the top of the function from which you are throwing.

 {% next %}